ajhall/ptt-lab-aspnet-docker/aspdotnet-lab.md

 You can also use `dotnet help new` to open the [help page for `dotnet new`](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-new?tabs=netcore21) with more thorough documentation.

 In the documentation, you'll see that you need to run `dotnet new <TEMPLATE>` to generate a new project.
-Let's make a web api with the ASP.NET Core Web API template (`webapi`).
+Let's make a web API with the ASP.NET Core Web API template (`webapi`).
 Make sure you're in your work folder and then run `dotnet new webapi`.

 ```powershell
 > dotnet new webapi